bolkaaa/CATE/_posts/2019-03-17-implementing-simple-granular-synthesis.md

 I wanted to find a system for implementing granular synthesis in C++ that would have robust foundations and be modular/expandable.
 After doing a
-bit of research, I found the following article written by Ross Bencina, who also designed the PortAudio library I am using in my program.
+bit of research, I found the following [article](http://www.rossbencina.com/static/code/granular-synthesis/BencinaAudioAnecdotes310801.pdf) written by Ross Bencina, who also designed the PortAudio library I am using in my program.
 It seemed to be an ideal starting point, so I set out to understand it and implement the class structure proposed within it.
 In the article, a model for granular synthesis is broken down into different objects, each of which I will write briefly about:

 #### Source
-The source is where audio used in the granulation comes from, which can be of the following types:
+The audio source used in the granulation, which can be of the following types:
 ##### Tapped Delay Line
 Sample data is stored from a real-time stream as a delay line.
 This is particularly useful for granulators that operate as an audio effect.
 It can be